rodolfomarianocy/Tricks-Web-Penetration-Tester/README.md

 https://portswigger.net/research/finding-dom-polyglot-xss-in-paypal-the-easy-way

 ### Regex Blacklist Filtering
+Sometimes you can find a filter being applied as sanitization to mitigate Cross-Site Scripting (XSS), in this case there are ways to bypass this protection:
--> Filter blocking on - Bypass
+-> Filter blocking "on" - Bypass
 `(on\w+\s*=)`
 ```
 <svg onload%09=alert(1)>